MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-status-reason-transitions.md

 <a name="BKMK_StatusAndStatusReasons"></a>

-## What is the connection between Status and Status Reason fields?
+## What is the connection between Status and Status Reason columns?

-tables that can have different status values have two fields that capture this data:
+tables that can have different status values have two columns that capture this data:

 |Display Name|Description|
 |------------------|-----------------|
 |**Status**|Represents the state of the record.
 Typically **Active** or **Inactive**.
 You cannot add new status options.|
 |**Status Reason**|Represents a reason that is linked to a specific status.
 Each status must have at least one possible status reason.
 You can add additional status reason options.|

-The metadata for the field defines what status values are valid for a given state.
+The metadata for the column defines what status values are valid for a given state.
 For example, for the Incident (**Case**) table, the default status and status reason options are:

 |Status|Status Reason|
 |------------|-------------------|